Namianya/Timetable-Management-System-WebApp/README.md

 # The project has three modules:

-i.
-Student Module: For unit/course registration and profile management ii.
-Lecturer Module: For changing the unit allocation and prescribed lecture halls iii.
-Administrator Module: For assigning lecturers to the course/unit,allocating lecture halls/rooms and times of lecture
+1. Student Module: For unit/course registration and profile management
+2. Lecturer Module: For changing the unit allocation and prescribed lecture halls
+3. Administrator Module: For assigning lecturers to the course/unit,allocating lecture halls/rooms and times of lecture

 # This project was generated using the following: